Q&A: what kinds of questions should I be asking in discovery?

 I was recently asked this question:

-During the problem exploration phase, what kind of questions should I be asking and how do I go from 1000 problems to the core problems that will unlock the solution?
+During the problem exploration phase, what kinds of questions should I be asking and how do I go from 1000 problems to the core problems that will unlock the solution?

 Read on for my answer: